 In professional terms, teachers and administration have consistently demonstrated their shared commitment to creating an environment that is conducive to student learning.
 The results have been fantastic.
 Students here have been excelling in all aspects of academic life, from their coursework to their extracurricular activities to their genuine appreciation of what it means to be a lifelong learner.
-As a first-year teacher, I cannot imagine a better school in which to work: students are always well-behaved and respectful of their teachers; classroom management issues do not exist here; and the administration has never wavered in its support of teachers.
+As a teacher, I cannot imagine a better school in which to work: students are always well-behaved and respectful of their teachers, classroom management issues do not exist here, and the administration has never wavered in its support of teachers.
 This development of a positive learning community, based on shared goals in education, has been instrumental to my own personal growth as an individual.

 In personal terms, I was, frankly, surprised by the ease with which I adapted to this unique learning environment.
 I had never visited China before, nor had I ever spent such a long time away from familiar surroundings.
 Yet, I had never the experienced the “trough” that most first-year teachers experience – indeed, it has been a very comfortable initiation to the teaching profession.
 I am always looking forward to coming back for the next term.

 Teaching in China has been an enjoyable experience with an inclusive group of excellent teachers, a supportive administration, good accommodations, and a variety of nutritious food.
 The weather is just like Ottawa, but without the volumes of snow or variability.

 I was pleasantly surprised at the intensity of learning displayed by some of the students and their dedication to getting better.
 This has made my experience rewarding and enjoyable.
 All the students are respectful and polite.